Skip to main content

 • Progestin-only implant.

-• Healthcare provider-inserted matched-sized rod placed under the skin of upper arm.
+• Healthcare provider-inserted matched-sized rod placed under the skin of your upper arm.

 • Replace after 3 years, but may be removed at any time; do not use if pregnant.

-• Effective for 3 years; 99% effective; not known if equally effective in very overweight women (>130% of ideal body weight).
+• Effective for 3 years; 99% effective; may be less effective overweight women.

 • If at any time you cannot feel the implant, contact your doctor and use a non-hormonal method of contraception (such as condoms) until you see your doctor.

-• About $1000 per implant but lasts for 3 years; insurance may cover, but you may have addition fees for implant insertion.
-No generic option available.
+• About $0 to $2,200 per implant but lasts for 3 years; insurance or Medicaid will probably cover, but you may have addition fees for implant insertion or removal.

 • Can cause shorter, longer or irregular periods, or spotting between periods; may lighten or eliminate periods.